-Can heart attacks be work-related injury?
+Can heart attacks be work-related injury in Jersey City, NJ?

 Can heart attacks be work-related?
 It might seem obvious.
 After all, you had a heart attack at work.
 Your employer is therefore liable for workers’ compensation benefits, right?
 Should they pay for your medical bills, afford you lost wages, and offer an award on permanent disability?
 In short, the answer is maybe.
 Not every heart attack that occurs at work is considered compensable.